Midden: Examples

 Shell middens are found in coastal or lakeshore zones all over the world.
 Consisting mostly of mollusc shells, they are interpreted as being the waste products of meals eaten by nomadic groups or hunting parties.
 Some are small examples relating to meals had by a handful of individuals, others are many metres in length and width and represent centuries of shell deposition.
 In Brazil, they are known as sambaquis, having been created over a long period between the 6th millennium BCE and the beginning of European colonisation.

 European shell middens are primarily found along the Atlantic seaboard and in Denmark and primarily date to the 5th millennium BCE (Ertebølle and Early Funnel Beaker cultures), containing the remains of the earliest Neolithisation process (pottery, cereals and domestic animals).
 Younger shell middens are found in Latvia (associated with Comb Ware ceramics), Sweden (associated with Pitted Ware ceramics), the Netherlands (associated with Corded Ware ceramics) and Schleswig-Holstein (Late Neolithic and Iron Age).
 All these are examples where communities practised a mixed farming and hunting/gathering economy.

 In 2025, IIT Gandhinagar researchers have uncovered shell midden sites in Kutch in India, revealing hunter-gatherer communities lived there at least 5,000 years before the Harappans.
 These sites, with discarded shells and stone tools, show early coastal communities adapted to mangrove environments and relied on marine resources.
 This discovery challenges the idea that Kutch's urbanism was solely externally influenced by Sindh, suggesting a gradual, locally rooted cultural evolution.

 On Canada's west coast, there are shell middens that run for more than 1 km along the coast and are several meters deep.
-The midden in Namu, British Columbia is over 9 m deep and spans over 10,000 years of continuous occupation.

 Shell middens created in coastal regions of Australia by Indigenous Australians exist in Australia today.
 Middens provide evidence of prior occupation and are generally protected from mining and other developments.
 One must exercise caution in deciding whether one is examining a midden or a beach mound.
 There are good examples on the Freycinet Peninsula in Tasmania where wave action currently is combining charcoal from forest fire debris with a mix of shells into masses that storms deposit above high-water mark.
 Shell mounds near Weipa in far north Queensland that are mostly less than 2 m high (although ranging up to 10 m high) and a few tens of metres long are claimed to be middens, but are in fact shell cheniers (beach ridges) re-worked by nest mound-building birds.
 Some shell middens are regarded as sacred sites, linked to the Dreamtime, such as those of the Anbarra group of the Burarra people of Arnhem Land.